Mexico has developed an extensive transportation network to meet the needs of the economy.

 The year 1997 saw the opening of the Metro Lázaro Cárdenas station.

-In 1988, Metro Aquiles Serdán honours the first martyr of the Revolution Aquiles Serdán.
+In 1988, Metro Aquiles Serdán honors the first martyr of the Revolution Aquiles Serdán.

 In 1994, Metro Constitución de 1917 opened, as did Metro Garibaldi, named after the grandson of Italian fighter for independence, Giuseppi Garibaldi.
 The grandson had been a participant in the Mexican Revolution.